 An emergency safety intervention is the use of seclusion or physical restraint.
 The use of an emergency safety intervention shall cease as soon as the immediate danger of physical harm and violent action ceases to exist.
 Emergency safety interventions law sets forth standards for the use of restraint and seclusion to ensure that all Kansas students and staff have a safe learning environment.

 Any parent who filed a written complaint with their local board of education regarding the use of emergency safety intervention and is either not satisfied with the local board’s final decision or did not receive a final decision within 30 days, may request an administrative review by the Kansas State Board of Education.
-You may use the form below to request administrative review.
-If you have any questions on this process, please contact the Office of General Counsel at email@example.com or 785-296-3204.
+The form below may be used to request administrative review.
+Questions on this process, please contact the Office of General Counsel at firstname.lastname@example.org or 785-296-3204.

 Administrative Review Request Form (PDF)